chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/14-navigation-and-digging-deeper.md

 ---
-title: Dig deeper into navigation
+title: Dig deeper into navigation in [!UICONTROL Enhanced Analytics]
-description: In this video, you will learn how to quickly see how much time workers are dedicating to each project in [!DNL  Workfront].
+description: Learn how to quickly see how much time workers are dedicating to each project in Workfront.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335050.png